 “I started hitting the gym after 40.” says Michael, now 51.
 “I was getting a gut, so I started running.
 I feel as good now as I did 20 years ago.
 Some days I feel better, even.”

-So perhaps the focus should be on slowing down; that we don’t need to rush through things.
+So perhaps the focus should be on slowing down; we don’t need to rush through things.
 We don’t need find the first job out of college, start saving, start a career, start worrying, get married, start stressing about the future and abandon the dreams of our youth.

 “These kids,” Brenda, 65, laughs, “talk about growing old.
-You take care of yourself, you eat right, you exercise and then sure age is just a number.
+You take care of yourself, you eat right, you exercise and get good sleep, then sure age is just a number.
 My father was unhealthy.
 He stressed and died of a heart attack when he was 62.
 My aunt Elise, on the other hand, lived happy and healthy until she was 90.”

 So you’re not an elder until you think you are.
 Or – at least until you’re over 90.